 Indicate one.

-SUBSTANTIAL COMPLETION The Parties agree that this Agreement shall/ shall not provide for the imposition of liquidated damages based on the Date of Substantial Completion.
+SUBSTANTIAL COMPLETION The Parties agree that this Agreement shall/ X shall not provide for the imposition of liquidated damages based on the Date of Substantial Completion.

 Enter an amount, in words and figures, of liquidated damages that Constructor shall pay Owner if the Date of Substantial Completion is not attained.

 Constructor understands that if the Date of Substantial Completion established by this Agreement, as may be amended by subsequent Change Order, is not attained, Owner will suffer damages which are difficult to determine and accurately specify.
-Constructor agrees that if the Date of Substantial Completion is not attained, Constructor shall pay Owner dollars ($) as liquidated damages and not as a penalty for each Day that Substantial Completion extends beyond the Date of Substantial Completion.
+Constructor agrees that if the Date of Substantial Completion is not attained, Constructor shall pay Owner Zero dollars ($0.00) as liquidated damages and not as a penalty for each Day that Substantial Completion extends beyond the Date of Substantial Completion.
 The liquidated damages provided herein shall be in lieu of all liability for any and all extra costs, losses, expenses, claims, penalties, and any other damages of whatsoever nature incurred by Owner which are occasioned by any delay in achieving the Date of Substantial Completion.

 Indicate one.

-FINAL COMPLETION Owner and Constructor agree that this Agreement shall/ shall not provide for the imposition of liquidated damages based on the Date of Final Completion.
+FINAL COMPLETION Owner and Constructor agree that this Agreement shall/ X shall not provide for the imposition of liquidated damages based on the Date of Final Completion.

 Enter an amount, in words and figures, of liquidated damages that Constructor shall pay Owner if the Date of the Final Completion is not attained.

 Constructor understands that if the Date of Final Completion established by this Agreement, as may be amended by subsequent Change Order, is not attained, Owner will suffer damages which are difficult to determine and accurately specify.
-Constructor agrees that if the Date of Final Completion is not attained, Constructor shall pay Owner dollars ($) as liquidated damages and not as a penalty for each Day that Final Completion extends beyond the Date of Final Completion.
+Constructor agrees that if the Date of Final Completion is not attained, Constructor shall pay Owner Zero dollars ($0.00) as liquidated damages and not as a penalty for each Day that Final Completion extends beyond the Date of Final Completion.
 The liquidated damages provided herein shall be in lieu of all liability for any and all extra costs, losses, expenses, claims, penalties, and any other damages of whatsoever nature incurred by Owner which are occasioned by any delay in achieving the Date of Final Completion.

 OTHER LIQUIDATED DAMAGES Owner and Constructor may agree upon the imposition of liquidated damages based on other project milestones or performance requirements.
 Such agreement shall be included as an exhibit to this Agreement.

 LIMITED MUTUAL WAIVER OF CONSEQUENTIAL DAMAGES Except for damages mutually agreed upon by the Parties as liquidated damages in section 6.5 and excluding losses covered by insurance required by the Contract Documents, Owner and Constructor agree to waive all claims against each other for any consequential damages that may arise out of or relate to this Agreement, except for those specific items of damages excluded from this waiver as mutually agreed upon by the Parties and identified below.
 Owner agrees to waive damages, including but not limited to Owner’s loss of use of the Project, any rental expenses incurred, loss of income, profit, or financing related to the Project, as well as the loss of business, loss of financing, loss of profits not related to this Project, loss of reputation, or insolvency.
 Constructor agrees to waive damages, including but not limited to loss of business, loss of financing, loss of profits not related to this Project, loss of bonding capacity, loss of reputation, or insolvency.
 The provisions of this section shall also apply to the termination of this Agreement and shall survive such termination.
-The following are excluded from this mutual waiver: .

 Owner and Constructor shall require similar waivers in contracts with Subcontractors and Others retained for the Project.